 Initially, my outline had me staying in Davenport, IA overnight.
 I didn’t make it that far, so I still had to get through all of Illinois this morning.

 I drove pretty much right across the state only stopping in the rest areas.
 I made it to Moline, IL, where I had a virtual cache at the John Deere Pavilion on my list to find.
 I wish the store there had been open.
 The kids’ toy trucks inside looked really interesting.

 Across the river in Davenport, I found one of the few remaining webcam geocaches around.
 The idea here is to get a picture of yourself from a webcam to qualify as “finding” the geocache.

 The next stop was in West Branch, IA.
 I didn’t know when I planned it out that it was the hometown of President Hoover.
 I just knew I had seen a few interesting geocaches there.

-Unfortunately, most of the interesting places around town were closed either due to the pandemic or construction that was goin on.
-Time was tight anyway and I had two places I wanted to get to today, if I could.
+Unfortunately, most of the interesting places around town were closed either due to the pandemic or construction that was going on.
+Time was tight anyway and I had two places I wanted to get to today if I could.
 Fortunately, it was still morning since I’d gotten my start at 6 in the morning.

 Riverside, Iowa was my #1 destination for the day.
 With the blessing of Gene Roddenberry and Paramount, it has been declared the “future birthplace of Captain James T. Kirk.”